- We’ll experience more technological progress in the coming decade than we did in the preceding 100 years put together, says McKinsey.

 Any change can be unsettling and keeping pace with developments even more so.
 Part of the challenge is knowing which are the most significant changes and which are the ones that are less likely to bear fruit.

 According to McKinsey, these are the 10 top technologies attracting the attention and funds of investors and technologists.
 They are also the ones most likely to feature prominently in the changing face of the modern workplace.
-Understanding the impact they will have on organizations and on the people whose jobs will be affected, could be key to avoiding any of the worst downsides of the disruption that may follow.
+Understanding the impact these tech trends will have on organizations and on the people whose jobs will be affected, could be key to avoiding any of the worst downsides of the disruption that may follow.

 1. Process automation and virtualization